Adoption leave and pay

 In a couple, the intended parent who does not take adoption leave and pay may be eligible for paternity leave and pay.
 Intended parents may also qualify for shared parental leave and pay where the parent who qualifies for adoption leave and pay chooses to return to work before the end of the adoption leave period.

-Intended parents are also entitled to unpaid time off to attend ante-natal appointments with the surrogate mother - see statutory time off work for parental reasons.
+Intended parents may also be entitled to unpaid time off to attend ante-natal appointments with the surrogate mother - see statutory time off work for parental reasons.

 If they don't qualify for these, they could take annual leave or an agreed period of unpaid leave.